 Natasha Varner, PhD is a Seattle-based historian and writer whose work explores the intersections of race, gender, identity, and representation in the US and Latin America.
-She is the Communications Manager for Japanese American history non-profit, Densho.
+She is the Communications and Public Engagement Director for the Japanese American history non-profit, Densho.

 A Nahua woman from humble origins served as both model and co-creator to the cultural revolution that canonized her face and body.